Qatar Amiri Flight

-Qatar Amiri Flight is a VVIP airline owned and operated by the government of Qatar.
+Qatar Amiri Flight is a VIP air transport operator owned and operated by the government of Qatar.
 It operates on-demand, worldwide charters and caters almost exclusively to the royal family of Qatar and government officials.
-The majority of its fleet is painted in the standard livery of Qatari flag carrier Qatar Airways.
+The majority of its fleet is painted in the standard livery of flag carrier Qatar Airways.

-While commercial flights of Qatar Airways operate at Hamad International Airport since 2014, the Qatar Amiri Flight remains based in the old Doha International Airport.
+While commercial flights of Qatar Airways operate from Hamad International Airport since 2014, the Qatar Amiri Flight remains based in the old Doha International Airport.